viklund/courses/cancergenomics/1610/labs/cancer_exercise.md

 ```

 ### Realign Indels
-Use GATK to realign the tumor and normal .bam files simultaneously around potential insertions and deletions in the genome (indels).
-Firstly, you identify suspicious intervals that are likely in need of realignment using the method "RealignerTargetCreator".
-Secondly, you perform local realignment over those intervals using the method "IndelRealigner".
+Not you should use GATK to realign the tumor and normal .bam files simultaneously around potential insertions and deletions in the genome (indels).
+Firstly, you should identify suspicious intervals that are likely in need of realignment using the method "RealignerTargetCreator".
+Secondly, you should perform local realignment over those intervals using the method "IndelRealigner".
 To get instructions on how to use RealignerTargetCreator, please type:
 ```
 java -jar $GATK_HOME/GenomeAnalysisTK.jar -T RealignerTargetCreator --help